danishparve/Web-Pages/README.md

 # Web-Pages
-Different kinds of Web Pages for eg. Registration Page, Landing Page, Home Page and Many more, all built with HTML and CSS
+Different kinds of Web Pages for eg. Registration Page, Landing Page, Home Page and Many more, all built with HTML and CSS Pages such as Photography Portfolio, Flexbox based page, grid based page, grid Layout page are built were created via tutorial.
+It is not my work but rather I followed along to the the course: Python and Django Full stack Web Developer Bootcamp on Udemy by Jose Portilla.
+It is an excellent course and taught me some things I can better implement into my own projects.
+I have not uploaded this project to show mastery but rather as a back up, to avoid losing any code due to a PC mishap.